Santiago Ascacíbar: VfB Stuttgart

-On 22 August 2017, Ascacíbar signed a five-year-deal with VfB Stuttgart.
+On 22 August 2017, Ascacíbar signed a five-year deal with VfB Stuttgart.
 He made his debut on 10 September, coming off the bench in the 62nd minute for Orel Mangala in a 3–1 away defeat against Schalke 04.

 In August 2018, Ascacíbar extended his contract with Stuttgart until June 2023.
 At the end of the season, the club suffered relegation to the 2.
 Bundesliga.

 He scored his first goal for Stuttgart against Dynamo Dresden on 3 November 2019 in the 2.
 Bundesliga, slotting home from short distance in an eventual 3–1 victory at Mercedes-Benz Arena.
 This came after a period, where Ascacíbar had been suspended by the team due to his demands of being the starting defensive midfielder.
 Manager Tim Walter afterwards called him a "temperamental boy" who could sometimes "get carried away".

 Hertha BSC

 On 1 January 2020, Ascacíbar signed a long-term contract with Bundesliga club Hertha BSC.
 He made his debut for the club on 19 January in a 4–0 home loss to Bayern Munich.
 Despite the defeat, Hertha manager Jürgen Klinsmann praised Ascacíbar, calling him "one of the best Number 6 in the Bundesliga".
-In May 2020, however, following the upheavel of the COVID-19 suspension of German football, he suffered a foot injury that kept him out for several weeks.
+In May 2020, however, following the upheaval of the COVID-19 suspension of German football, he suffered a foot injury that kept him out for several weeks.
 Several injuries would keep him sidelined the following months, and he failed to make any more appearances in 2020.

 Ascacíbar returned to the pitch on 30 January 2021 under new manager Pál Dárdai, playing 89 minutes of the 3–1 defeat to Eintracht Frankfurt.
 In a Berliner Derby against Union Berlin on 4 April, Ascacíbar was shown a yellow card after a verbal altercation with opposing player Nico Schlotterbeck, which prompted a subsequent investigation by the German Football Association (DFB).
 The investigation was, however, discontinued on 8 April after the conditions for blatantly anti-sports conduct were not met.
 In the following game, on 10 April, Ascacíbar was also the centre of attention.
 Despite scoring the opening goal against Borussia Mönchengladbach in an eventual 2–2 draw, he sneered when substituted off in the second half, which coach Dárdai criticised afterwards.

 Ahead of the 2021–22 season, in a pre-season friendly against Liverpool, Ascacíbar suffered a concussion after colliding with opposing goalkeeper Caoimhín Kelleher after scoring the opening goal in a 4–3 victory.
 He returned to the pitch for the first competitive game of the season, playing the entire DFB-Pokal match against SV Meppen.